 Cost: $120 + $30 materials fee = $150 total

 all materials included!

-Learn to make a single-sheet linoleum cut poster in this Springtime weekend workshop!
+Back by popular demand!
+The Spring class was so successful that we added an extra hour to each day and are pleased to offer an August class.
+Learn to make a single-sheet linoleum cut poster in this Summer weekend workshop!
 Join CPC instructor Duffy O'Connor for a crash course in planning, cutting and printing a single sheet poster that combines image and text.
 In a band?
 A play?
 Having a show?
 Come make a unique and editionable print to promote yourself!

 with Visiting Artist Amy Leners

 Saturday & Sunday October 8 & 9, 2017

 2 days, 10am-1:30pm (3 hour class + 30 minute lunch break)

 Cost: $115 + $15 material fee = $130 total

 This entry level bookbinding class will cover the fundamental building blocks of bookbinding.
 Students will learn to use the tools of the trade to construct books using various sewn, adhesive, and folding techniques.
 No previous bookbinding experience required.
 All materials will be provided, but students are encouraged to bring in decorative papers, prints, or any other material you wish to incorporate into your books.
 Structures to be covered: Folded single-sheet, accordion, pamphlet, double pamphlet, dos-a-dos, drum leaf, and coptic.

 with Duffy O’Connor